 - I bought shares for my private portfolio that I felt were less carbon-intensive and where I felt that they were operating in industries that will become more important in the future such as water and agriculture.

+Note: Our profiles of ethical South African investors are not intended as investment advice, but as inspiration for undertaking your own fossil fuel divestment and ethical investment journey.
 If you have a personal divestment story to share with us, please get in touch.

 UCT campaign ongoing, divestment march on campus on Tuesday 11 October

 Our continuing campaign at UCT has moved the university to develop a draft ethical investment policy.
 If approved, that policy will create the channels for UCT to consider a commitment to divestment.
 The university’s ethical investment task team meets again this Thursday.